 - Use a free online image optimiser before you upload your image (our favourite is kraken.io)

 Following these three simple steps, you could reduce the size of your image files by up to 80%.

 You may ask yourself: Do I have to bother with this?

-We think, yes.
+We think, yes, you should.
 Oversized images can have a negative impact on the search results of your website.
 On top of that, don't forget: Browsing on a mobile phone is often made by a mobile network connection.
 It's much slower than the connection you use on your laptop.

 If you've already learnt how to update a website, it's worth taking another 30 minutes to learn how to create not just 'usable' but optimised images as well.